Skip to content

 A listing agent’s responsibility is to get their clients the highest possible earnest money deposit within the three percent (3%) maximum purchase price.
 Conversely, the selling agent’s (buyer’s agent) job is to get their client as low an earnest money deposit that a seller is willing to negotiate.

 The selling agent should advise a buyer about the inherent risk that comes with depositing earnest money.
-It is the responsibility of the selling agent to inform the buyer, in writing, to consult an attorney before signing off on waiving any contingencies.
+It is the responsibility of the selling agent to inform the buyer, in writing, to consult an attorney before signing off on waiving any contingencies (such as an appraisal contingency or home inspection contingency).

 If the time period for agreed contingencies has passed without a buyer waiving contingencies in writing (placing earnest money at risk for forfeiture of the escrow), and the buyer doesn’t close, the listing agent needs to send a “demand to perform with respect to cancellation of contingencies” in writing to the selling agent.